 Ten dedicated individuals established SAPHA in the spring of 1999 in an effort to raise awareness about public health issues of South Asians at a national level.
 In 2001, SAPHA was formalized with the formation of a Board of Directors and attained a 501(c)3 non-profit status.

 In 2002, SAPHA received national level recognition with the release of its ground-breaking report entitled, A Brown Paper: The Health of South Asians in the United States.
 The Brown Paper represents reviewed research and literature on South Asian health in the U.S. to document health disparities as well as highlight the importance of this understudied group in health research.
-Since its first publication, SAPHA has continued to work diligently toward promoting the health and well-being of South Asians throughout the United States.
+In 2017, the Brown Paper was updated and augmented and published as a comprehensive book, Health of South Asians in the United States.

 SAPHA is the premier organization dedicated to serving the public health needs of South Asian communities and has been recognized in a variety of ways for its ongoing work.
 SAPHA embraces a holistic view of health as per the World Health Organization (WHO) definition:

 “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”

 Like other organizations involved in public health, SAPHA supports the notion that a population-based approach – centered on principles of prevention, equity and leadership – is the optimal means to improving the well-being of people and the communities in which they live.
 Further, SAPHA embraces the full spectrum of population-based health as laid out by the Institute of Medicine (IOM) defining public health as:

 “What we as a society do collectively to assure the conditions in which people can be healthy.”